FAQs

 Information captured from the sensors will be available on an app providing live micro-climate weather updates, air quality, and visual and thermal imaging which can also assist in early fire detection.
 Find out more about the project at https://www.qldc.govt.nz/your-council/major-projects/environmental-monitoring-system

 We've also introduced new reserve closure protocols to be implemented when fire indices reach extreme levels.
-This removes the potential for ignition to occur and reduces the risk to life or property.
+Closing the reserve during these times means all appropriate steps are being taken to reduce the risk to people.

 For more information on our Wildfire Prevention Programme head to www.qldc.govt.nz/community/managing-the-risk-of-wildfire/